Is LinkedIn Premium Worth It? Complete Review 2026 | 4 Plan Comparison + Money-Saving Tips

 - Click "Try Premium" in the upper right on LinkedIn

-- Choose a plan and enter your credit card information
+- Note the trial length actually shown to you, then choose a plan and enter your credit card information

-- Cancel on day 29 (to avoid being charged)
+- Cancel the day before the trial expires (to avoid being charged)

 Important reminder: